In Association with Amazon.com

 The group drive on and they notice the stench coming from a slaughterhouse off the road.
 The smell is so bad, they have to open all the windows in the van.
 Franklin says his grandfather used to sell his cattle there.
 Seeing that the whole subject bothers the others, he goes into great detail about the methods that are used to kill the animals.

-They ask him how he got stuck out there and the hitchhiker tells them he was at the slaughterhouse, where he says his brother and grandfather work.
+In reponse to a question about how he got stuck out there, the hitchhiker tells them he was at the slaughterhouse...where he says his brother and grandfather work.
 He seems to get a kick out of telling the group that the animals die better when they're bludgeoned by sledges.
-He also pulls out graphic pictures that were taken inside and endears himself to them by talking about all the uses of the dead cattle.
-(Head cheese, anyone?)
+He also pulls out graphic pictures that were taken inside and "endears" himself to them by talking about all the uses for the dead cattle.

 Pam is disgusted and wants to change the topic.
 The hitchhiker then takes out a pocketknife and cuts his hand with it.
-He gives the weapon to Franklin, who's stunned by what just happened.
+He gives the weapon to Franklin, who is stunned by what just happened.

 The hitchhiker tries unsuccessfully to sell the photo he just took for two bucks.
 Then for no apparent reason, he sets the picture on fire.
-The friends are startled and the guy proceeds to cut Franklin's arm with a switchblade.
-They stop the van and throw him out, but he runs alongside it, kicking the vehicle and wiping his blood on it.
+The friends are startled and the guy proceeds to cut Franklin's arm with his knife.
+They stop the van and throw him out...but he runs alongside it, kicking the vehicle and wiping his blood on it.

-Pam, who is into astrology, reads Franklin's horoscope.
-It contains an on-the-mark warning about a "disturbing and unpredictable day."
+Pam is into astrology and reads Franklin's horoscope.
+It contains an eerily accurate warning about a "disturbing and unpredictable day."
 Sally the Capricorn's reading is no better.
-It says "there are moments when we cannot believe that what is happening is really true.
-Pinch yourself and you may find out that it is."
+It says "there are moments when we cannot believe that what is happening is really true...pinch yourself and you may find out that it is."

 After calming down, they stop at a gas station/barbecue pit stop.
 Oddly, the place doesn't have any gas to sell.
 Franklin, Kirk and Jerry do manage to get directions from an older man (Jim Siedow).

-When the man tells them they shouldn't go messing around on other people's property, Franklin tells him his father owns the house they're looking for.
-Before boarding the van, Sally notices the hitchiker's blood smeared on the side of it.
+When the guy tells them they shouldn't go messing around on other people's property, Franklin responds that his father owns the house they're looking for.
+Before boarding the van again, Sally notices the hitchiker's blood smeared on the side of it.

 They soon arrive at the house and the others take a look at the blood.
 The whole thing creeps them out and Franklin wonders if the hitchhiker might try and follow them.